 Currently publisher websites with a high density of content have gone crazy for AMPing their content.
 But AMP doesn't just have to be for the news websites; companies can AMP select parts of their website that also have heavy content, such as the blog.
 AMP is focused on delivering static content right now, so now is the time to optimize your blog posts using Google AMP.
 We also recommend that your AMPed blog posts, that are likely to rank higher in the search results, contain a powerful CTA directing users towards a specific landing page.
 This way you are driving traffic to your fully optimized blog pages but also pushing them towards a sales funnel to drive conversions and results for your business.

 The different ways that marketers will take advantage of AMP is yet to be seen, but we advise you to be as creative as you can with this nifty addition to the Google toolbox.
 Due to the optimization involved in AMP-ing your pages, forms aren't an option, however this doesn't mean you can't get creative with how you approach this.
 For example, you could include a link to a form or include a strong call to action that transitions your visitor to the next stage in their journey.

-Need advice from an award-winning website design company?
+Need advice from an award-winning web design Dubai agency?
 Get in touch for a free consultation.